InteropEvents/add-ins-workshop/setup/setup.md

 ![Plan and bucket ids](images/bucketandplanids.png)

+### 9. Cleanup
-9. Finally, go back to Planner and delete the test task.
+Finally, go back to Planner and delete the test task.
+We don't want this in our plan.

 ## Update the code for your tenant: